mpfr/httpd-plus/README.md

 ## How to install

-`httpd-plus` is a series of consecutive patch files which may be applied easily just by following the steps below.
+`httpd-plus` is a series of consecutive patch files which may be applied easily by following the steps below.

 Make sure your user has sufficient `doas` permissions.
-To start, `cd` into the user's home directory, here `/home/mpfr`.
+To start, `cd` into the user's home directory, for example `/home/mpfr`.

 ```
 $ cat /etc/doas.conf